 Transferring assets can give rise to:

+In the case of business transfers, areas such as pension planning and tax-efficient extraction of funds by a retiring shareholder can also be important.
 CGT and CAT rates have risen from 20% to 33% while in that same time the primary CAT exemption threshold (covering transfers from a parent to a child) has fallen to €335,000.

-Avail Of Tax Reliefs
+Avail Of Tax Reliefs:

 There are a number of potentially valuable reliefs in this area: